VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 Microsoft Sentinel generated a Medium-severity alert after detecting an automated SMB Password Spraying pattern targeting a Windows endpoint (`CORP-WS-001`).
 The investigation reconstructed the attack timeline using Windows Security Event telemetry (`EventID 4625`, `LogonType 3`) and confirmed that the primary high-velocity activity originated from an authorized internal laboratory machine (`10.0.0.5`).

-During the log investigation, two additional failed authentication attempts were observed from a different public IP address (37.63.00.000), separate from the primary attack source (10.0.0.0).
+During the log investigation, two additional failed authentication attempts were observed from a different public IP address (`REDACTED_PUBLIC_IP`), separate from the primary attack source (`10.0.0.5`).

 ## MITRE ATT&CK Mapping